Introduction To Drilling Hydraulics Calculations

 Hydraulic Horsepower at the drill bit

-A measure of the energy per unit of time that is being expended across the bit nozzles.
-It is commonly calculated with the equation HHP=P*Q/1714, where P stands for pressure drop in pounds per square in., Q stands for flow rate in gallons per minute, and 1714 is a conversion factor necessary to yield HHP in terms of horsepower.
-Bit manufacturers often recommend that fluid hydraulics energy across the bit nozzles be in a particular HHP range, for example 2.0 to 7.0 HHP, to ensure adequate bit tooth and bottom-of-hole cleaning (the minimum HHP) and to avoid premature erosion of the bit itself (the maximum HHP).
+A measure of the energy per unit of time expended across the bit nozzles.
+It is commonly calculated with the equation HHP=P*Q/1714, where P stands for pressure drop in pounds per square in., Q stands for flow rate in gallons per minute, and 1714 is a conversion factor necessary to yield HHP in horsepower.
+Bit manufacturers often recommend that fluid hydraulics energy across the bit nozzles be in a particular HHP range, for example, 2.0 to 7.0 HHP, to ensure adequate bit tooth and bottom-of-hole cleaning (the minimum HHP) and to avoid premature erosion of the bit itself (the maximum HHP).

 Impact Force Calculations at the drill bit

-Impact pressure which affect impact force is the momentum change of the drilling fluid distributed over the impacted area at the hole bottom.
-This pressure, acting downward and to the sides, attempts to overcome chip hold-down pressure and remove cutting from beneath the bit. pressure and remove cutting from beneath the bit.
+Impact pressure, which affects impact force, is the momentum change of the drilling fluid distributed over the impacted area at the hole bottom.
+This pressure, acting downward and to the sides, attempts to overcome chip hold-down pressure and remove cutting from beneath the bit.
+Pressure and remove cutting from beneath the bit.

 In drilling Hydraulics, Impact Force can be calculated through this equation.